 We are committed to protecting the privacy of your protected health information (PHI).
 PHI is your individually identifiable health information, including demographic information, collected from you or created or received by a health care provider, a health plan, your employer, or health care clearinghouse which is then provided to us and that relates to: (i) your past, present or future physical or mental health or condition; (ii) the provision of health care to you; or (iii) the past, present or future payment for the provision of health care to you.
 We are required by law to maintain the privacy of your PHI and to provide you with this notice of our privacy practices and legal duties.
 We are required to abide by the terms of this notice.

-WE RESERVE THE RIGHT TO CHANGE THE TERMS OF THIS NOTICE AND TO MAKE ANY NEW PROVISIONS EFFECTIVE TO ALL OF THE PHI THAT WE MAINTAIN ABOUT YOU.
-IF WE CHANGE OUR NOTICE, WE WILL POST IT ON OUR WEBSITE AND SEND YOU A COPY IN OUR ANNUAL MAILING OR YOU MAY OBTAIN A COPY OF THE REVISED NOTICE BY CONTACTING OUR PRIVACY COORDINATOR USING THE INFORMATION IN PARAGRAPH 9.
+WE RESERVE THE RIGHT TO CHANGE THE TERMS OF THIS NOTICE AND MAKE ANY NEW PROVISIONS EFFECTIVE TO ALL OF THE PHI WE MAINTAIN ABOUT YOU.
+IF WE CHANGE OUR NOTICE, WE WILL POST IT ON OUR WEBSITE AND SEND YOU A COPY IN OUR ANNUAL MAILING, OR YOU MAY OBTAIN A COPY OF THE REVISED NOTICE BY CONTACTING OUR PRIVACY COORDINATOR USING THE INFORMATION IN PARAGRAPH 9.

 2. Statement of Your Rights